A

 the physical object into a holy one.

-The intent of the Torah was that there should be an arousal from below.
+of the Torah was that there should be an arousal from below.
+Mitzvot

-Mitzvot are performed with, and intended to transform, physical objects.
+are performed with, and intended to transform, physical objects.
+For

-For example tzitzit are made of physical wool and tefillin are made
+example tzitzit are made of physical wool and tefillin are made of physical

-of physical parchment - each transforming these mundane objects into
+parchment - each transforming these mundane objects into holy ones.

-holy ones.
-Even "service of the heart" is intended to affect
+Even "service of the heart" is intended to affect our bodies;

-So, too, with loving a fellow Jew, the love should be physically felt
+with loving a fellow Jew, the love should be physically felt in one's

-in one's heart.
-The heart should feel joy at another Jew's good fortune,
+heart.
+The heart should feel joy at another Jew's good fortune, and

-and pain at someone's sorrow, being compelled to help others - whether
+pain at someone's sorrow, being compelled to help others - whether in

 with our physical brain, the reality of G-d.
 Torah learning itself must